tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/操作指南/网络配置/私有网络通信_intl_en.md

-## Operation Scenarios
+## Overview
-Tencent Cloud SCF id deployed in the public network by default.
-This document describes how to enable SCF to access resources in the private network through VPC configuration, such as TencentDB, CVM, TencentDB for Redis, and CKafka, which helps ensure data and connection security.
+SCF is deployed in the public network by default.
+This document describes how to enable SCF to access resources in the private network through VPC configuration, such as TencentDB, CVM, TencentDB for Redis, and CKafka, which helps ensure the data and connection security.

 ## Notes
 When configuring a VPC, pay attention to the following points:
 - A function deployed in a VPC is isolated from the public network by default.
-If you want the function to have access to both private network and public network, you can do so in the following two ways:
+If you want the function to have access to both private and public networks, you can do so in the following two ways:
  - Configure the public network access of SCF and make sure that the egress address for public network access is unique.
+For more information, please see [Fixed Public Outbound IP](https://intl.cloud.tencent.com/document/product/583/38106).
- - Add an NAT gateway through VPC.
-For more information, please see [Configuring NAT in VPC](https://intl.cloud.tencent.com/document/product/583/19704).
+ - Add a NAT gateway through VPC.
+For more information, please see [Granting a Function in VPC Access to Public Network](https://intl.cloud.tencent.com/document/product/583/19704).
-- Currently, functions cannot be connected with resources on the basic network.
+- Currently, functions cannot be connected with resources on the classic network.

 ## Prerequisites